echkon/tqix-developers/docs/source/api.rst

 API
 =====

-We include all the classes and methods of tqix.pis in the main part of `paper <https://arxiv.org/abs/2209.01168>`_.
+We include all the classes and methods of tqix.pis as in the main part of `paper <https://arxiv.org/abs/2209.01168>`_.
 APIs for the rest of tqix will be added later.

 Gate methods: